I marked where lovely Venus and her court

 His toil, and laughed and hoped and was content.

-We are busy working to bring Christina Rossetti's "Venus' Looking-Glass" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "Venus' Looking-Glass" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Venus' Looking-Glass" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.